Chien-Chung HuangProfessor and Director, Huamin Research Center, Ph.D., Columbia

 Floersch, J. Longhofer, J., Kranke, D., & Townsend, L. (2010).
 Integrating thematic, grounded theory, and narrative analysis: A case study of adolescent psychotropic treatment.
 Qualitative Social Work, 9 (3), 407-425.

-Patricia A. Findley, Dr.PH, MSW, is an Associate Professor of Social Work, the Special Assistant to the Dean for Interprofessional Health Initiatives, and the Newark MSW Campus Coordinator.
+Patricia A. Findley, Dr.PH, MSW, is an Associate Professor of Social Work, Director of the MSW program, and Special Assistant to the Dean for Interprofessional Health Initiatives.
 Her research interests include chronic illness, physical disability, interprofessional health education, disaster preparedness and response, and cancer survivorship.
 She holds a research scholar position within the Veterans Administration where she explores both physical and mental health issues, as well as trauma issues within the veteran population.
 Past projects included examining a Medicaid Traumatic Brain Injury Waiver through a NIH K-Award grant and validation of the Medical Listings and program reform of the Social Security Disability Determination Process through a collaborative agreement with the Social Security Administration.
 She has a long clinical history in working with those with disabilities in medical rehabilitation settings, and co-authored a book, The Cancer Survivor Handbook: The Essential Guide to Cancer Survivorship.
 With funding from USAID, she has collaborated with American, Israeli, and Palestinian colleagues on educating students and mental health professionals on disaster preparedness and response.
 More recent work has her exploring the impact of Hurricane Sandy on both individuals in New Jersey as well as the state behavioral health system response to the storm.
 Her research appears in peer-reviewed rehabilitation, public health and medical journals including Archives of Physical Medicine and Rehabilitation, Women's Health Issues, Preventive Medicine, and Journal of General Internal Medicine.
 She serves a senior associate and managing editor for the Journal of Occupational Rehabilitation.

 - Social Welfare Policy & Services I